shepherdviolet/glacimon/docs/spi/preload.md

 ### How to use CheckSum

-* You can see it in the log
+* You can see it in the log (Please refer to the [Homepage](https://github.com/shepherdviolet/glacimon/blob/master/docs/spi/index.md) to enable logging.)

 ```text
 11:40:57.470 [main] INFO com.github.shepherdviolet.glacimon.java.spi.GlacimonSpi - ? | Preload | CheckSum 1851083996, classloader:sun.misc.Launcher$AppClassLoader@18b4aac2